 - Displays disabled files.

 - Displays text files that are part of the project.Note: NGC format files are not supported in the Vivado Design Suite for UltraScale™ devices.
 Xilinx recommends that you regenerate the IP using the Vivado Design Suite IP customization tools with native output products.
-Alternatively, you can use the NGC2EDIF command to migrate the NGC file to EDIF format for importing, as described in this link in the ISE to Vivado Design Suite Migration Guide (UG911).
+Alternatively, you can use the NGC2EDIF command to migrate the NGC file to EDIF format for importing, as described in the Migrating Source Files section of the ISE to Vivado Design Suite Migration Guide (UG911).
 However, Xilinx recommends using native Vivado IP rather than XST-generated NGC format files going forward.

 - Displays constraint files, which are assigned to constraint sets.
 For more information on design constraints, see the Vivado Design Suite User Guide: System-Level Design Entry (UG895) and Vivado Design Suite User Guide: Using Constraints (UG903).